 On structured grids, stencil computations are present at the core of several scientific and engineering applications.
-Historically, most optimization strategies for single nodes focus on spatial and temporal tiling to change memory access order and improve locality in cache [9, 10, 14, 16, 26, 27, 32, 34, 36, 45-47, 53-56, 58, 60, 61, 66].
-As data movement increasingly dominates performance, some research focuses on instead on organizing data in a blocked physical representation to improve memory access order including Brick-Lib [64, 65], YASK [60] and RTM on the Cell processor [4].
-All these fine-grained blocking techniques target large, compute-intensive stencils, and the small data blocks such as bricks do not have perblock ghost zones.
-TiDA [51, 52] uses coarse-grained data blocking, where the entire grid is tiled into sub-grids, each with its own ghost zone.
-High order stencils require additional optimizations to reduce redundant memory operations associated with temporary storage of reused data; techniques to reduce this data movement usually exploit associative reordering of computation, similar to identifying array common subexpressions and vector scatter used in the BrickLib vector code generator [5, 8, 10, 11, 13, 44, 48].
+Historically, most optimization strategies for single nodes focus on spatial and temporal tiling to change memory access order and improve locality in cache [3-21, 36].
+As data movement increasingly dominates performance, some research focuses on instead on organizing data in a blocked physical representation to improve memory access order including BrickLib [28, 29], YASK [36] and RTM on the Cell processor [25].
+All these fine-grained blocking techniques target large, compute-intensive stencils, and the small data blocks such as bricks do not have per-block ghost zones.
+TiDA [23, 24] uses coarse-grained data blocking, where the entire grid is tiled into sub-grids, each with its own ghost zone.
+High order stencils require additional optimizations to reduce redundant memory operations associated with temporary storage of reused data; techniques to reduce this

 Research efforts on compilers and programming models are encouraged to achieve high performance on different heterogeneous systems: thus, achieving performance portability which enables scientific progress on the most powerful systems without code refactoring.
-A popular approach to compiler optimization of stencils is the use of domain-specific compilers for parallel code generation from a stylized stencil specification [7, 31, 49, 62, 63] or from a code excerpt [18].
+A popular approach to compiler optimization of stencils is the use of domain-specific compilers for parallel code generation from a stylized stencil specification [37-40] or from a code excerpt [27].
 Many of these target GPUs.